 - No Quarterly Categories.
 Bank of America® Cash Rewards’ spending categories never change.
 No matter where you are or what the calendar says, you can expect to earn the same cash back rates in the same places, all the time.
 That’s not so for Chase Freedom, which has spending categories that change each quarter.

 - Gas and Grocery Benefits Are Capped.
 Bank of America® Cash Rewards Credit Card’s gas and grocery benefit is capped at a cumulative quarterly spending limit of $2,500.
 If you spend more than $2,500 per quarter in both categories combined, consider looking for better grocery and gas credit cards, such as PenFed Platinum Cash Rewards Credit Card (unlimited 5% back at the pump) and American Express Blue Cash Preferred (3% back at gas stations and 6% back at supermarkets, $75 annual fee).

-- Charges a Penalty APR.
+- Charges Penalty Interest.
 Bank of America® Cash Rewards charges penalty interest.
 If you occasionally miss a payment, this can really impact your card ownership costs.
 Consider a cash back option that doesn’t charge penalty interest, such as Chase Freedom or a card within the Discover it family.

 - Has an International Transaction Fee.
 This card comes with a 3% international transaction fee, which is a detractor for cardholders who travel outside the country – including those taking road trips to Canada or Mexico.
 Capital One Quicksilver and Discover it both waive international transaction fees.